-Birmingham-Southern College Athletics Director Kyndall Waters has named former assistant coach Katelyn Geddings the new women’s soccer head coach.
+Katelyn Geddings is entering her fourth year as head coach of the Birmingham-Southern women’s soccer program after being named head coach by Athletics Director Kyndall Waters in the summer of 2019.
 Geddings is the fourth coach in the NCAA Division III era and eighth all-time in program history.

-Since the spring of 2018, Geddings has been the Homewood High School junior varsity head coach and has assisted the varsity team.
+During the spring of 2018 and 2019, Geddings has been the Homewood High School junior varsity head coach and has assisted the varsity team.
 She helped the varsity to the 6A Girls State title in 2019 with a 19-1 overall season record.
 The team went undefeated in the non-tournament season and her goalkeeper was named the most valuable player of the state tournament.

 She was also an assistant coach at Sewanee in 2014, where she helped lead the team to a 13-6 overall record and her goalkeepers led the conference with a .729 save percentage.
 Her coaching experience includes helping lead the Fusion Futbol Club to numerous tournament championships across two seasons as an assistant coach.
 She was also an instructor at the Preston Goldfarb Soccer Camp.